 Applications for alternative examinations will not be approved unless they fall within one of the above categories or in exceptional circumstances beyond your control and supporting documentation is provided.

-Applications for alternative examinations will not be approved where you wish to return home early, except on compassionate grounds and supporting documentation is provided.
-Booking plane/train/boat tickets for overseas or domestic travel is not considered an adequate reason for an alternative examination.
+Applications for alternative examinations will not be approved where you wish to return home early (except on compassionate grounds with supporting documentation).
+Booked plane/train/boat tickets for overseas or domestic travel is not considered an adequate reason for an alternative examination.

 It is your responsibility to find out whether you have a supplementary exam and when it will be held.